 - January 31 – New Year’s Eve

 - Week 2 – Computer Science Education Week

 Songs for Class or Performance

-Do you need a song for a last-minute addition to a holiday program or class activity?
-These guided music lessons teach music literacy skills and the songs with differentiated K-5 Orff arrangements are tried and true.
-For more Diverse Winter Holiday Songs, click to read this post.
+Do you need a song for a last-minute addition to your holiday program or class activities?
+These guided music lessons teach music literacy skills and include tried and true differentiated Orff arrangements for grades K-5.

 Click to listen to each Orff arrangement and song below.

 It would not be the holiday season in the music room without learning about The Nutcracker.
 There are so many different types of FREE music activities to teach students about this holiday classic.
 I am going to highlight two here.

 I like students to hear a piece all the way through and be familiar with it before beginning any play-along activity.
 This Sugar Plum Fairy Listening Map helps students learn the texture, melody, and form of the piece while being engaged visually.